fscodesimone/codelab-data-scientist/README.md

 #codelab-data-scientist

-Labs and demos for InTech Events).
+Labs and demos for InTech Events.